apostvav/kannel_exporter/README.md

 [Kannel](http://www.kannel.org) exporter for [Prometheus](https://prometheus.io).
 Exposes metrics collected from the kannel status page.

+:warning: Consider disabling smsc metrics collection by using the `--filter-smscs` flag or by dropping metrics on Prometheus server.
+On big setups, high cardinality metrics will be produced.

 ## Usage
 ```
 kannel_exporter.py [-h] [--target TARGET] [--port PORT]